 Special Equipment and Furnishings Requirement:

-Furnishings, tables, chairs and heavy equipment will be moved only by qualified University employees trained to do this without hazard to floors, walls, stairs and other furnishings.
-Heavy equipment such as pianos (except for lightweight electronic models and harpsichords) are not allowed in the Dome Room.
+No furnishings, antique objects, tables, chairs, or heavy equipment may be moved in any of the rooms without the permission of Rotunda Administration.
+If permitted, furnishings and antique objects will be moved only by qualified University employees trained to do this without hazard to the building and other furnishings.
+The user may be charged for costs associated with the move if it is necessary to use staff beyond the Rotunda employees.
+Heavy equipment or musical instruments such as pianos are not allowed in the Dome Room.

-During the time the Rotunda is open to the public (usually 9 a.m. until 4:45 p.m.), Dome Room events will not normally be closed to the public.
-The oval rooms, if reserved, may be used for meetings to which the public is not invited.
-The public is not invited into the Rotunda after the normal closing hours.
+During the time the Rotunda is open to the public (usually 9:00 a.m. to 5:00 p.m.), Dome Room events will not normally be closed to the public.
+The oval rooms and the Multipurpose Room, if reserved, may be used for events which are closed to the public.

 Students Wishing to Study in the Rotunda: